Toward Long-Term and Archivable Reproducibility: Survey of existing tools for various phases

-The example of \inlinecode{Dockerfile} of \cite{mesnard20} was previously mentioned in \ifdefined\separatesupplement the main body of this paper, when discussing the criteria. \else in Section \ref{criteria}. \fi Another useful example is the \href{https://github.com/benmarwick/1989-excavation-report-Madjedbebe/blob/master/Dockerfile}{\inlinecode{Dockerfile}} of \citeappendix{clarkso15} (published in June 2015) which starts with \inlinecode{FROM rocker/verse:3.3.2}.
+The example of \inlinecode{Dockerfile} of Mesnard \& Barba\cite{mesnard20} was previously mentioned in \ifdefined\separatesupplement the main body of this paper, when discussing the criteria. \else in Section \ref{criteria}. \fi Another useful example is the \inlinecode{Dockerfile}\footnote{\inlinecode{\href{https://github.com/benmarwick/1989-excavation-report-Madjedbebe/blob/master/Dockerfile}{https://github.com/benmarwick/1989-excavation-report-}\\\href{https://github.com/benmarwick/1989-excavation-report-Madjedbebe/blob/master/Dockerfile}{Madjedbebe/blob/master/Dockerfile}}} of Clarkson et al.\citeappendix{clarkso15} (published in June 2015) which starts with \inlinecode{FROM rocker/verse:3.3.2}.
 When we tried to build it (November 2020), we noticed that the core downloaded image (\inlinecode{rocker/verse:3.3.2}, with image ``digest'' \inlinecode{sha256:c136fb0dbab...}) was created in October 2018 (long after the publication of that paper).
 In principle, it is possible to investigate the difference between this new image and the old one that the authors used, but that would require a lot of effort and may not be possible when the changes are not available in a third public repository or not under version control.
 In Docker, it is possible to retrieve the precise Docker image with its digest, for example, \inlinecode{FROM ubuntu:16.04@sha256:XXXXXXX} (where \inlinecode{XXXXXXX} is the digest, uniquely identifying the core image to be used), but we have not seen this often done in existing examples of ``reproducible'' \inlinecode{Dockerfiles}.

 The ``digest'' is specific to Docker repositories.
 A more generic/long-term approach to ensure identical core OS components at a later time is to construct the containers or VMs with fixed/archived versions of the operating system ISO files.
 ISO files are pre-built binary files with volumes of hundreds of megabytes and not containing their build instructions.
 For example, the archives of Debian\footnote{\inlinecode{\url{https://cdimage.debian.org/mirror/cdimage/archive/}}} or Ubuntu\footnote{\inlinecode{\url{http://old-releases.ubuntu.com/releases}}} provide older ISO files.